Flower Forest Botanical Gardens

 How do I get there?

-As is often the case, it all depends on where you’re coming from.
-From the Capital, expect to drive about 15km and take 30 minutes.
+As is often the case, it all depends on where you are coming from.
+From the capital, allow around 30 minutes to drive the 15 km.
 Here’s an itinerary.

 Where to stay in the area?